-Dippemess Fair

-The history of the Dippemess - a traditional pottery market - goes all the way back to the 12th century.
-Today, the Dippemess, which is held at the Ratsweg Fairground in both spring and autumn, and features numerous high-tech rides and other fairground attractions, is the largest fun fair in the Rhine-Main region.
+Dippemess Fair The history of the Dippemess, a traditional pottery market, goes all the way back to the 12th century.
+Today, the Dippemess, which is held at the Ratsweg Fairground in both spring and autumn and features numerous high-tech rides and other fairground attractions, is the largest fun fair in the Rhine-Main region.

-ACTIVE FRANKFURT 67

-Parade of Cultures With this biennial festival, Frankfurt emphasizes and celebrates its international diversity.
-A colourful procession of locals representing the four corners of the world forms the centrepiece of this festival (see p.
-38). www.parade-der-kulturen.de
+Vielfalt am Main With this biennial festival, Frankfurt emphasises and celebrates its diversity.
+A colourful procession of locals representing the four corners of the world forms the centrepiece of this festival. wielfalt-am-main.de

-Christopher Street Day Every summer, Frankfurt's LGBTIQ community and friends come together to celebrate Christopher Street Day (see p.
-40), which is held at Konstablerwache on three consecutive days.
+Frankfurter Christopher Street Day Every summer, Frankfurt's LGBTIQ community and friends come together to celebrate Christopher Street Day (see p.
+47), which is held at Konstablerwache on three consecutive days.
 The event's highlight is the Saturday parade through the city centre. www.csd-frankfurt.de Höchst Castle Festival The Höchst Castle Festival is Frankfurt's largest district festival.
 It is celebrated every year in Höchst's picturesque Old Town around the town's castle with its eye-catching tower, built in the days when the town belonged to Mainz.

-Frankfurt Christmas Market The festive Frankfurt Christmas Market on Römerberg traditionally marks the end of the year and is considered one of the most important and beautiful such markets in the country.
-Against the scenic backdrop of the Römer with its glorious half-timbered houses, the stalls and booths decorated in true yuletide spirit offer culinary specialties and market wares befitting the season.
-ACTIVE FRANKFURT 69 FRANKFURT FOR EXPERTS HERE, YOU'LL FIND OUT HOW WELL YOU ALREADY KNOW FRANKFURT.
-What exactly are "Stöffche", "Bembel" and "Gerippte"?
+Frankfurt Christmas Market The festive Frankfurt Christmas Market on Römerberg and around downtown traditionally marks the end of the year and is considered one of the most important and beautiful markets of its kind in the country.
+Against the scenic backdrop of the Römer, with its glorious half-timbered houses, the stalls and booths decorated in true yuletide spirit offer culinary specialties and market wares befitting the season.
+FRANKFURT FOR EXPERTS FIND OUT HOW WELL YOU ALREADY KNOW FRANKFURT What exactly are "Stöffche", "Bembel" and "Gerippte"?
 Apfelwein, the traditional Frankfurt beverage, is also known as "Stöffche".
-Typically, the cider-like drink is served in a blue-and-grey stoneware jug known as "the Bembel" and drunk from "the Gerippte", a ribbed glass with a diamond-shaped pattern.
-What does a Frankfurt local want to know when he asks you: "Ei gude wie, wo machst'n hie?"
-He is greeting you, asking how you are and what you are doing.
+Typically, the cider-like drink is served in a blue-and-grey stoneware jug known as a "Bembel" and drunk from a "Gerippte", a ribbed glass with a diamond-shaped pattern.
+What do Frankfurt locals want to know when they ask you: "Ei gude wie, wo machst'n hie?"
+You are welcomed and asked how you are and what you are up to.
 Is a Frankfurter the same as a Wiener?

 Certainly not!
-A native of Frankfurt, butcher Johann Georg Lahner began making sausages in Vienna in 1805 after the Frankfurt prototype, with the small difference that he used not only pork but also beef for the Wiener.
-What is the Ebbelwei-Express?
+A native of Frankfurt, butcher Johann Georg Lahner, began making sausages in Vienna in 1805 after the Frankfurt prototype, with the small difference that he not only used pork, but also beef for the Wiener.
+What is the Ebbelwei-Expreß?

-Ride leisurely round Frankfurt and enjoy original Ebbelwei cider into the bargain - on the Ebbelwei-Express tram.
+Ride leisurely around Frankfurt and enjoy original Ebbelwei cider into the bargain - on the Ebbelwei-Expreß tram.
 The colourful tramcar has been running since 1977, taking its passengers on a merry sightseeing excursion of Frankfurt.
-What does a Frankfurt local want to know when he asks whether you live "Hibbdebach or Dribbdebach"?
-He'd be asking you on which side of the River Main you live, the city or northern side being "Hibbdebach", and the southern side being "Dribbdebach".
+What do Frankfurt locals want to know when they ask whether you live "Hibbdebach or Dribbdebach"?
+You are asked on which side of the Main River you live, the city or northern side being "Hibbdebach", and the southern side being "Dribbdebach".
 How many types of herbs make up Frankfurt Green Sauce?
-Green Sauce is made with sour cream and must contain seven garden herbs, these being parsley, cress, chives, burnet, sorrel, chervil and borage.
+Green Sauce is made with sour cream and must contain seven garden herbs, namely parsley, cress, chives, burnet, sorrel, chervil and borage.
 It is served cold with boiled potatoes and hardboiled eggs, and sometimes also with boiled beef.
 What exactly are "Bethmännchen"?